 The current simple average bound tariff rate for non-agricultural products is 3.3%.
-Items with high tariffs include footwear (maximum 48%), glassware (maximum

-38%), porcelain and ceramics (maximum 28%), woolen goods (maximum 25%), trucks (25%) and titanium (maximum 15%).
+Items with high tariffs include footwear (maximum 48%), glassware (maximum 38%), porcelain and ceramics (maximum 28%), woolen goods (maximum 25%), trucks (25%), leather products, etc. (20%), and titanium (maximum 15%).
 The tariff rate on trucks is very high, placing imported trucks under a severe competitive disadvantage; Japan has strong interests in seeing this tariff rate reduced.
-Furthermore, the binding coverage on non-agricultural products of the United States is 100% and the average applied tariff rate in 2012 was 3.3 %.
+Furthermore, the binding coverage on non-agricultural products of the United States is 100% and the average applied tariff rate in 2015 was 3.3 %.